CEVE543/PS1/README.md

 - Model non-stationary extremes with covariate approaches
 - Select between competing models using formal criteria

+## Module Alignment

+This problem set directly supports Module 1 learning objectives by providing comprehensive practice with:

+- EVT parameter estimation using both frequentist (MLE) and Bayesian approaches
+- Nonstationarity detection and modeling with time-varying parameters
+- Hierarchical modeling for regional information sharing
+- Model comparison and selection techniques
+- Professional communication of technical uncertainty concepts

 ---

 This is a problem set for [CEVE 543 at Rice University](https://ceve543.github.io/), taught by James Doss-Gollin.